spotify/ratatool/ratatool-sampling/README.md

  per strata, and in `--exact` mode it will error if the produced sample misses by too much.

 Distribution sampling currently does *not* support sampling with replacement.
+Distribution sampling currently assumes all distinct keys or strata can fit into memory (this allows leveraging `hashJoin` for performance improvements)